 First of all, I’m going to answer a question many students ask me: “how can I take photographs like Henry Cartier-Bresson, Robert Capa or Izis Bidermanas?”
 The answer is quite simple: you can’t.
-Let’s take Izis Bidermanas (one of my all time favourite photographer) as an example.
-You just can’t take photograph like him.
+Let’s take Izis Bidermanas (one of my favorite photographers ever) as an example.
+You just can’t take photographs like him.
 I can’t either.
 Nobody can’t, because nobody lived his life, beside him.
 He was born in Lithuania, then left for going to France when he was 19 years old.
 He had the dream to become a painter.
-Then he was arrested and tortured by the Nazis during the World War II.
-Then he was freed and became and underground fighter.
-When the war finished he became a full time photographer and dedicated his life to portrait Paris and its inhabitants.
+Then he was arrested and tortured by the Nazis during World War II.
+Then he was freed and became an underground fighter.
+When the war finished he became a full-time photographer and dedicated his life to portrait Paris and its inhabitants.
 He developed a true passion for circus and tried to document the life of this milieu.

-If you want to take photograph like Izis Bidermanas, you have to be Izis Bidermanas,
+If you want to take photographs like Izis Bidermanas, you have to be Izis Bidermanas,

 Be yourself.
 Live your own life.
 Take your photographs.
 Make them so personal, that even if Henry Cartier-Bresson should be alive again, he couldn’t be able to take them!
 Because he should be you, in order to take the same photographs you take.

 Here are 10 tips I found very useful in my experience to make my life photograph more personal.
 I don’t presume they’re 100% success guaranteed golden rules, I don’t presume they’re The Truth Revealed, they’re only my experience.
 But this could give you some ideas about how to create a signature style in your life photography: